1cbyc/ei.nsisong.com/src/content/blog/merry-christmas.md

 # let me narrate a magical christmas journey of a friend in my teenage years:

-on christmas eve, there was a curious young girl named wasola. wasola had always dreamed of a magical chrstmas, filled with wonders and surprises.
+on christmas eve, there was a curious young girl named **wasola**. wasola had always dreamed of a magical chrstmas, filled with wonders and surprises.
 Little did she know, this Christmas would be unlike any other.

 As the clock struck midnight, a mysterious old man dressed in a crimson cloak appeared at wasola's doorstep.
 He introduced himself as Mr. dickson, the guardian of holiday magic.
 With a twinkle in his eye, he handed wasola a sparkling key and said, "This key will unlock the portal to the North Star, where the Christmas Council is waiting for you."